4est-is-Forrest/square-iron/content/docs/Email Toolset/_index.md

 * Tasks Script: Creates ServiceNow Task tickets based on email arguments
 * Incidents Script: Creates ServiceNow Incident tickets based on email arguments

-This toolset has a small and simple syntax that must be used within emails' subject lines so as to pass important arguments into the ticket's creation.
+These scripts have a small and simple syntax that must be used within emails' subject lines so as to pass important arguments into the ticket's creation.

-What use to require additional hires and a dedicated team to manage, is now leisurely worked by one individual with a processing rate higher than the email intake.

 <hr />